STUDY ABROAD AND INTERNATIONAL TRAVEL GUIDELINES

 At the same time the safety and security of our students, employees and faculty are of the highest concern.
 Potential risks and hazards are often associated with international travel for educational purposes.
 FAU routinely does not sponsor study abroad and exchange programs to locations on the U.S. State Department Travel Warning list (the “general prohibition”).
 FAU further follows the advice and directives from the Centers for Disease Control and Prevention in determining whether a program should proceed.
 Exemptions to this general prohibition may be granted through petitions as described in these guidelines.

-In order to help ensure the safety and well being of FAU students, faculty, and employees, the Office of the Provost, in conjunction with the Office of International Programs (the “OIP”), created the FAU Study Abroad Safety and Security Committee (the “Committee”).
-The Committee advises the OIP and the University on best practices in the areas of student safety and program security for overseas studies.
+In order to help ensure the safety and well being of FAU students, faculty, and employees, the Office of the Provost, in conjunction with Education Abroad created the FAU Study Abroad Safety and Security Committee (the “Committee”).
+The Committee advises Education Abroad and the University on best practices in the areas of student safety and program security for overseas studies.
 The Committee also reviews petitions for FAU approved study abroad programs, or access to approved affiliated study abroad programs, in locations where there are U.S. State Department Travel Warnings.
 The Committee will consider exceptions to the general prohibition based on a careful review of the safety and related features of the program under review, and the academic need and merits of the program being proposed.
 Such exemptions may be granted only when petitioned by University program leaders or organizers.
 The Committee will also deliberate on the suspension of any approved program in locations on the U.S. State Department Travel Warning list, and any other location where there may be an FAU program or affiliation, when world conditions alter the safety and security assessment of a program.
 Committee recommendations will be advisory to the Provost who will decide if an exemption should be granted or a program suspended.
-In emergent circumstances, when time does not permit a full committee meeting, the Provost may act independently or upon a recommendation of the OIP.
+In emergent circumstances, when time does not permit a full committee meeting, the Provost may act independently or upon a recommendation of Education Abroad.

 FAU Study Abroad Safety and Security Committee